dustinpfister/blog_posts/_posts/express-middleware.md

 layout: post
 categories: express
 id: 216
-updated: 2019-04-19 14:42:37
+updated: 2019-04-19 17:20:05
-version: 1.15
+version: 1.16
 ---

 So after getting into [express.js](https://expressjs.com/) for about a month now, I find myself writing my own [middleware methods](https://expressjs.com/en/guide/using-middleware.html) now.
 If you do not know what middleware is then this post might be of help.
 A middleware is a module, or actually even just a method that does something with incoming traffic in an express.js application.
 There is middleware for doing all kinds of things, like authentication, setting http headers, and parsing cookies just to mention a few things that can be done with middleware.
 In other words it is a term given to plugins, or extensions for express.js, as by itself I can only do so much.
 So this is where middleware comes in.

 <!-- more -->

-In this post I will be writing about making my own middleware methods, rather than using what is out there.
-However do look at what is out there for sure, however when making my own app there is going to be a need to write at least a few of my own, so I will be giving some examples here.

 ## 1 - Express middleware, and what to know before hand.

-This is an advanced post on [express.js](https://expressjs.com/), if you are new to express.js or just want to check out what else I have on express you might want to check out my [main post on the subject](/2018/02/12/nodejs-csv-to-json/).
+This is an advanced post on express.js, if you are new to express or just want to check out what else I have on express you might want to check out my [main post on the subject](/2018/02/12/nodejs-csv-to-json/).

 ## 2 - [Express Middleware basics](/2019/04/19/express-middleware-basics/)